James J. Shinn: Business career

 In financial markets, he co-founded Teneo Intelligence, a New York– and London-based geopolitical risk advisory group, with Kevin Kajiwara and Wolfango Piccoli, in 2012.
 He served as a non-executive director on the supervisory board of CQS, Ltd, a London-based multi-strategy hedge fund founded by Michael Hintze in 1999.

 He was an investor and advisor to Red Six, a Maryland- and Washington DC–based firm specializing in unmanned aerial systems (UAS) threat analysis, emulation, and protection, co-founded by Scott Crino and Andy Dreby in 2012; Red Six was acquired by Systems Planning and Analysis in June 2025; KMB Telematics, a software-controlled RADAR firm founded by Bryan Cattle; and OMX Ventures, an Illinois-based biotechnology venture capital firm, founded by Craig Asher.
 In 2021 he joined Criteo S.A. as an advisor on digital currency solutions, and in 2022 joined the board of directors of Bitt, Inc. In 2022 he was the first investor in SeekAI, a New York-based generative AI company founded by Sarah Nagy and joined the SeekAI board of directors; IBM acquired Seek in June 2025 to serve as the basis for IBM's watsonx AI labs.
-In 2025 he became an advisor to Conversion Capital, a venture fund founded by Christian Lawless.
+In 2025 he became an advisor to Conversion Capital, a venture fund founded by Christian Lawless; and an advisor to Cognition Labs, creator of the Devin software coding agent, co-founded by Scott Wu, Walden Yan, Steven Hao, and Russell Kaplan.
+In 2025 he joined Preseen, a predictive analytics platform co-founded by Veniamin Veselovsky and Theodore Summer, as investor, board member, and Managing Director.